 Finally, here are some other things you may not know about me:

-- I love sport, I played everything growing up but particularly enjoyed Gaelic Football and Rugby.
+- I love sport, I played everything growing up.
 I’ll gladly spend a day or a weekend watching all kinds of different sports on TV.
 It was to a point that when I was younger, my parents tell me I would sit in front of the TV for hours watching Bowls, a sport that’s insufferable to watch for most.
 I’ll watch almost any sport, I’m told its a trait I got from my Grandad.

 - I’m a massive music fan.
 My musical taste spreads across a wide range of genres but Indie Rock is definitely the scene I have the strongest connection with.
 Anyone that knows me well knows that Oasis are my favourite band of all time.
 I’ve learned to play the guitar and have been playing for a good few years now, its a great way to unwind.
 I can’t do playlists other than at parties, I’m a traditionalist in that sense, I like to listen to whole albums at a go.

 - I’m a gamer, always have been.
 It started with the Sega Mega Drive and games like Sonic when I was a kid and has continued to this day where I play the Xbox One.
 I used to spend a lot of evenings just watching my Uncle play his PC or my cousin play his Xbox.
 I follow the industry a bit and gaming YouTubers, I find the community surrounding gaming and gamers to be a close and funny bunch of people.

 - Winter is my favourite time of year.
 Partly because I like the cold and partly because that’s where Christmas is.